benjamin-heasly/mitsuba-docker/README.md

 You can also consult this to figure out how to build Mitsuba.
 The RUN commands are thing you can run on the command line.
 Some of them will require `sudo`.

-Note: the Mitsuba build with scons takes a while and a lot of memory.
-You probably want a newish machine with 4+ GB of ram.
+**Note**: The Mitsuba build with scons takes a while and a lot of memory.
+You probably want a newish machine with 4GB+ of RAM.
 Or run all of this on a beefy Amazon EC2 instance!

-That is what I (Ben) am doing.
+For me (Ben) the build ran out of memory on an Amazon t2.micro instance.
+On an m4.xlarge instance it succeeded in about xx minutes (starting at 3:30...work in progress...)

 # Build the Docker image